BridgesLab/PredictorsDietInducedObesity/data/RNAseq/Juvenile-HFD/scripts/deseq_kallisto.md

 This script performs the DESeq analyses on the Juvenile HFD studies.
-This script was most recently run on Mon Mar 14 12:47:23 2016.
+This script was most recently run on Wed Mar 16 10:13:04 2016.
 This uses the input data from the kallisto runs.